Yaxuanzhang5/app-review-source-validation/README.md

 ### 2. Low-Signal Reviews Should Be Preserved with Flags

-Some reviews contain very limited analytical signal, such as extremely short or generic text.
+Some reviews contain limited analytical signal, such as extremely short or generic text.

 Examples of low-signal patterns may include:

-* very short reviews,
+- very short reviews
-* empty or near-empty text after cleaning,
+- empty or near-empty text after cleaning
-* generic positive comments,
+- generic positive comments
-* generic repeated phrases.
+- generic repeated phrases

 These reviews should not be deleted automatically.
 Instead, the pipeline should preserve them with quality flags so downstream users can decide whether to include or exclude them.